VirtusLab/jenkins-operator/doc/how-it-works.md

 ## Architecture and design

-The Jenkins operator design incorporates the following concepts:
+The **jenkins-operator** design incorporates the following concepts:
 - watches any changes of manifests and maintain desired state according to deployed custom resource manifest
 - implements a main reconciliation loop which consists of two smaller reconciliation loops - base and user